 How does Cardano work?

-How to buy Cardano online – step-by-step guide
+How to buy Cardano online – a step-by-step guide

 Step 1.
 Find a broker

 When you are on the lookout for somewhere to trade cryptocurrency, make sure you pick a reputable and trustworthy broker.
-When it comes to trading Cardano, you have a few options.
-We like Avatrade, which is especially good for new traders thanks to their low spreads and great customer support.
+When it comes to trading Cardano, you have a few options:

 Step 2.
 Deposit money